Multi-GPU MBE(3)-OSV-MP2 for Performant Large-Scale ab initio Calculations: Results

 For the subsequent MBE(3)-OSV-MP2 steps after localization, only 1.1--1.3 folds of GPU acceleration is achieved for the conjugated system C$_{60}$@catcher compared to parallel calculations on 64 CPU cores.
 This minor improvement stems primarily from two interrelated consequences of the extensive electron delocalization: first, the large OSV space (average 93 for C$_{60}$@catcher/cc-pVTZ) generates heavy global memory traffic, as well as restricts kernel occupancy as fewer pairs or MBE clusters can be processed in each kernel launch; second, the highly nonuniform OSV distribution (standard deviation of 41) leads to severe workload imbalance among thread blocks, each of which is assigned with calculations of an LMO pair or an MBE cluster.
-These factors result in residual iterations on the GPU being approximately 1.7$\times$ slower than the corresponding CPU execution.
+Therefore, Figure S2 reveals significantly larger proportions of residual iterations timing out of the total runtime for the conjugated $\text{C}_{60}\text{@Catcher}$ (42.8\%--49.9\%) compared to the localized system $(\text{H}_2\text{O})_{190}$(1.2\%--2.6\%).
+Furthermore, these factors result in residual iterations for $\text{C}_{60}\text{@Catcher}$ to run approximately 1.7$\times$ slower on the GPU than on the CPU.
 Specific workflow and kernel optimizations will be necessary to improve efficiency for systems exhibiting similarly extended and heterogeneous virtual orbital spaces.

 About 8.0-fold speedup is obtained for (H$_2$O)$_{190}$, owing to its much more compact and uniform OSV spaces (average size of 55 with a standard deviation of 7 for (H$_2$O)$_{190}$/cc-pVTZ).
 In the corresponding CPU calculations, the 3c2e coefficient tensor $\mathbf{\Gamma}_{i}$ is precomputed and stored on disk, requiring 3.6 TB of storage.
 Although multi-process MPI parallelization enables effective overlap of I/O operations to access $\mathbf{\Gamma}_{i}$ with computation, pure CPU processing still accounts for only about 40\% of the total elapsed time for the (H$_2$O)$_{190}$/cc-pVTZ system.
-The GPU implementation eliminates both the high storage demand and the dominant CPU I/O bottleneck by generating the $\mathbf{\Gamma}_{i}$ intermediates directly on the fly, thereby enabling markedly better scalability for large-scale calculations.
+The GPU implementation eliminates both the high storage demand and the dominant CPU I/O bottleneck by generating the $\mathbf{\Gamma}_{i}$ intermediates directly on-the-fly, thereby enabling markedly better scalability for large-scale calculations.